 At 70.2 and 70.3, there are two instances of “may be”.
 I think they are OK as the sentence is not describing the behaviors.
 Alternatively, we can change them to “might be” or re-write the sentence in the style of “is either the WUR AP transmitting this WUR Discovery element itself or one of its neighboring WUR AP”.

+[Po-kai:revised

+Revise with “might be”.

+]

 SAP interfaces (Clause 6)